Skip to main content

 How much do I need for a house deposit in Australia?

 Ideally 20% of the purchase price to avoid LMI.
-On a $700,000 property that's $140,000, plus stamp duty (varies by state — around $27,000 in NSW), conveyancing (~$2,000), and inspections (~$600).
+On a $700,000 property that's $140,000, plus stamp duty (around $27,000 in NSW, varying by state), conveyancing (~$2,000), and inspections (~$600).
 Total upfront costs can reach 23–25% of the purchase price.
-If 20% feels out of reach, the First Home Guarantee lets eligible buyers purchase with just 5% deposit with no LMI.
+If 20% feels out of reach, the Australian Government 5% Deposit Scheme (formerly the First Home Guarantee) lets eligible buyers purchase with just 5% deposit with no LMI, income caps were removed from October 2025.
 The First Home Super Saver Scheme lets you withdraw up to $50,000 from super for a deposit, taxed at a concessional rate.

 How much emergency savings should I have in Australia?

 3–6 months of essential living expenses is the standard recommendation.
 If you lose your job or face an unexpected expense (car repair, medical bill, appliance breakdown), this buffer lets you cover costs without going into debt.
 For most Australian households, that means $15,000–$30,000 in a high-interest savings account.
-Keep emergency savings separate from investment accounts — the point is instant access, not growth.
+Keep emergency savings separate from investment accounts; the point is instant access, not growth.

 What savings account rate should I use in Australia?